 Later on Blacklight Braille was also picked up by the international deviant music scenes through the many albums that they distributed to radio stations worldwide.
 Besides their Fringe Rock music they also started to incorporate the somewhat occult fascination for British King Arthur and the Arthurian Legends.
 The musical influences became even more diverse and were now being accompanied by oral stories and poetry, regularly dealing with the Arthurian Legends.

 The Carbonek Album, (Castle Carbonek is the place where supposedly the Holy Grail is kept) is a strange Arthurian concept album in which the world of Arthurian legends unfolds.
 About ten different people are part of the band for this occasion and the album goes into many directions, ranging from electronic ambient synth sounds to the new age sounds of fountains to dark experimentation with spoken tales.
-It has a humerous yet serious approach always keeping the pace with the Arthurian atmospheres with tracks like The Fountain Falling From The Ace Of Cups, The Gift For Galahad and Guinhwyvare The Tall And Fair.
-It might remind me of later work by Legendary Pink Dots, although more demented in approach.
+It has a humorous yet serious approach always keeping a pace with Arthurian atmospheres and concepts with tracks like The Fountain Falling From The Ace Of Cups, The Gift For Galahad and Guinhwyvare The Tall And Fair.
+It sort of reminds me of later work by Legendary Pink Dots, although more demented in approach.
 Also It makes me think of Big City Orchestra and their vast discography of albums.

 Blacklight Braille is another one of those great US bands that is very much overlooked considering their unique music and the efforts they have put in their albums.
 Look out for the rest when you can!

 Path to the Holy Grail over HERE